allcentury/being-an-engineering-leader/me_you_us.md

 We'll have 1 on 1's for 30 minutes every 1-2 weeks (your preference) where this time is totally focused on you.
 We can talk about whatever you want - did your cat keep you up all night?  are you worried about your health? your visa? your career?
 I am here to listen (and I'm pretty good at it).

+#### Feedback

+During our first few sessions I will ask how you like to receive feedback.
+First tell me if you prefer async or sync feedback and how you want it delivered, verbally or in writing.
+In my view the sooner I can give feedback the better, but I've managed some folks who prefer to wait until the weekly one on one's.
+I'm flexible here.
+Feedback is one way I can help you grow further with more self awareness.

-I have a format I like to follow but I'm open to tailor it to your needs.
+I have a format I like to follow for our 1:1's but I'm open to tailoring it to your needs.
 First, you and I share 1 doc (it's in the cal invite) and during the week you and I are both adding to it.
 Example:

----
+> ~~~~
+> metadata
+> feedback preference: realtime via chat
+> current technical goal: test container cold starts on lambda's
+> current personal goal: 1-2 conference talk submissions re: database's
+> ~~~~
-10/28
+> 10/28
+>

-Topics:
+> Topics:
-1. Last weeks incident
+>  1. Last weeks incident
-1. Mentoring
+>  1. Mentoring
-1. PTO
+>  1. PTO
-1. Career growth ideas
+>  1. Career growth ideas

 --------

+The metadata section is a place for both of us to set high level goals that span many one on one's.
+The list is your chance (and mine) to add things during the week as they come up - I would order them so we spend time talking about the most meaningful things to you first.

 After we go through the list, I want to cover 2 topics that are vital to your long term success - growing yourself and your career.
 To do that, I'll ask you to come up with 3-6 month goals for personal and technical growth.

 #### Personal Growth

 You are not the same person you were 6 months ago, never mind 6 years ago.
 A lot of that was likely due to the different environments you were in.
-I want you to be intentional with your own growth.
+In this environment we're in together, I want you to be intentional with your own growth.
 Examples of goals in this area include things like public speaking (conference talks), presentation skills (influencing other engineers, biz folks, product), oral communication, written communication, mental and physical wellness, etc.

-The best personal growth opportunities are ones that benefit you, the team and the business (not alway  in that order).
+The best personal growth opportunities are ones that benefit you, the team and the business (not always in that order).
 Set real goals, that can be measured.

-Good examples of achievable goals:
+##### Good examples of achievable goals:

-1. I want to submit an idea for a conference talk to 3 conferences.
+* I want to submit an idea for a conference talk to 3 conferences.

 This is a good goal because you don't control whether your talk gets chosen but you do control the submission.
 The team and I can help you refine this to increase your chances.

-1. I want to host 2 retros this quarter to help with my oral communication.
+* I want to host 2 retros this quarter to help with my oral communication.

 Sold!

-Poor examples of achievable goals:
+##### Poor examples of achievable goals:

-1. I want to get better at written communication.
+* I want to get better at written communication.
-1. I want to feel less stressed at work.
+* I want to feel less stressed at work.

 Those are poor because the outcome is subjective and immeasurable.
 If they are immeasurable that means I can't be your accountability-buddy and we'll do circles around your growth.
 You could tighten those up like so:

-1. I want to get better at written communication by submitting 3 [RFC](#rfcs)'s in the next 6 months.
+* I want to get better at written communication by submitting 3 [RFC](#request-for-comments-(rfc))'s in the next 6 months.
-1. I want to feel less stressed at work, so I plan to exercise 3 mornings during the work week.
+* I want to feel less stressed at work, so I plan to exercise 3 mornings during the work week.

 #### Technical Growth